 Sustainability in the Residence Halls

-In every step Residential Living takes with our halls, the department examines the environmental impact each decision will have.
+Every step Residential Living takes with our halls, is evaluated for the environmental impact each decision will have.

 our roof-top solar panels to our recycled content backing on